G-Research/astral/README.md

 # README

-Astral is an api-only application intended to simplify certificate acquisition for other applications/services.
-Broadly speaking, it will:
+Astral is an api-only application intended to simplify certificate acquisition and secrets storage.
+Invoking a single endpoint can issue an mTLS certificate or fetch a secret for applications in your environment, without any need to configure the underlying PKI or secrets storage (Vault).

+Some features of Astral:

+0) Configure Astral-specific Certificate Authority and Key-Value stores in Vault
-1) Authenticate the request for cerficate using a third party trusted source (JWT, etc)
+1) Authenticate requests for cerficates or secrets using a third party trusted source (JWT with signing key, eg)
+2) For certiciates:
-2) Authorize the request using a Domain Ownership Registry
+	a) Authorize the request using a Domain Ownership registry, where domain owner or authorized groups must match the identity of the requesting client
-3) If authorized, obtain a certificate from PKI CLM (such as Vault/OpenBao)
+	b) When authorized, obtain a certificate for the common name
+3) For secrets:
+	a) Create secrets with a policy for reading
+	b) Read only when the requesting client identity has the policy.
-4) Log this transaction in audit infrastructure (ELK, etc).
+4) Log all transactions in audit infrastructure (ELK, etc).

 # Running in development

-This Rails app is most easily run and developed in its devcontainer.
+This Rails app is most easily run and developed in its devcontainer, which includes Vault and a Domain Ownership registry (AppRegistry) in the compose environment.

-1) Open in devcontainer
+1) Open in devcontainer (automatic in vscode)
-2) Launch server using vscode launch config, or in terminal run:
+2) Launch server using vscode launch config, or in the terminal run:
 ```
 rails s
 ```